 - 11. Colleges are required to include a statement at the foot of the Statement of Comprehensive Income (SOCI) and also a note to the accounts explaining the impact of the depreciation budget for government-funded assets.
 This is required because the depreciation budget allocation cannot be reflected as income in the SOCI under the FE/HE SORP accounting rules. - 12.
 The adjustment is to add the actual depreciation budget to the SOCI surplus/(deficit) in order to reflect the results on a Government accounting basis for the academic year. - 13.
-The form of wording for the statement at the foot of the SOCI and the note to the accounts is set out in Appendix 6. - 14.
+The form of wording for the statement at the foot of the SOCI and the note to the accounts is set out in Appendix 7. - 14.
 Glasgow Colleges' Regional Board does not itself have a depreciation budget but the consolidated position of the assigned colleges should be reflected in the regional accounts.

-Adjusted operating position (AOP)
+Adjusted Operating Position (AOP)

-- 15. The Performance Report must also provide details of the AOP for Academic Year 2020-21.
+- 15. The Performance Report must also provide details of the AOP for Academic Year 2022-23.
 The SOCI presents the financial performance during the accounting period in accordance with the SORP.
 The AOP is intended to reflect the underlying operating performance after allowing for material one-off or distorting items required by the SORP or other items outwith the control of the institution.
 The AOP is therefore designed to smooth any volatility in reported results arising from FRS 102 and also to recognise that some of the reported costs do not have an immediate cash impact on the institution.
 Institutions should explain what these adjustments are and why they have been made.
 All adjusting items included in this calculation must be visible (i.e. separately disclosed) in the SOCI or notes as appropriate and should be cross-referenced from the AOP table. - 16.
-Colleges should not reflect the impact of COVID-19 as separate adjustments to the AOP.
-Whilst the impact is significant, colleges should ensure that the narrative in the performance report adequately explains the impact of COVID-19 on the current year results. - 17.
-The template for the computation of the AOP is shown in Appendix 7. - 18.
-It is important that the calculation of the AOP is consistent with other disclosures within the Performance Report and accounts.

-19. To ensure correct completion of the AOP and consistency across the sector, institutions should submit the AOP calculation, together with draft accounts, to SFC for review prior to the accounts being signed off.
+The template for the computation of the AOP is shown in Appendix 4. - 17.
+It is important that the calculation of the AOP is consistent with other disclosures within the Performance Report and accounts. - 18.
+To ensure correct completion of the AOP and consistency across the sector, institutions should submit the AOP calculation, together with draft accounts, to SFC for review prior to the accounts being signed off.
 Institutions are encouraged to submit the AOP as early as possible to allow time for review.

-Payment practice
+Payment Practice

-20. A statement describing the payment practice code or policy adopted on payment of suppliers and performance achieved, together with disclosure of any interest paid under the Late Payment of Commercial Debts (Interest) Act 1998, or a statement that there were no matters to disclose.
+19. A statement describing the payment practice code or policy adopted on payment of suppliers and performance achieved, together with disclosure of any interest paid under the Late Payment of Commercial Debts (Interest) Act 1998, or a statement that there were no matters to disclose.

-The Accountability report
+The Accountability Report

-- 21. Requirements for the Accountability report are set out in Chapter 6 of the FReM.
+- 20. Requirements for the Accountability report are set out in Chapter 6 of the FReM.
 The Accountability Report is required to have three sections:

 - Corporate Governance report.

 - Remuneration and Staff report.

 - Parliamentary Accountability report.